phoenixframework/phoenix_live_view/guides/server/deployments.md

 One of the questions that arise from LiveView stateful model is what considerations are necessary when deploying a new version of LiveView.

 First off, whenever LiveView disconnects, it will automatically attempt to reconnect to the server using exponential back-off.
 This means it will try immediately, then wait 2s and try again, then 5s and so on.
-If you are deploying, this typically means the next reconnection will immediatelly succeed and your load balancer will automatically redirect to the new servers.
+If you are deploying, this typically means the next reconnection will immediately succeed and your load balancer will automatically redirect to the new servers.

 However, your LiveView _may_ still have state that will be lost in this transition.
 How to deal with it?
 The good news is that there are a series of practices you can follow that will not only help with deployments but it will improve your application in general.